ashmita23/FinancialRAG_Agents/README.md

 In handling the conversion of visual data into text, Phi3 Vision played a crucial role by summarizing images into a textual format that could be seamlessly integrated into the data pipeline.
 To enhance the retrieval-augmented generation (RAG) process, I incorporated Instruct-XL, which provides high-quality embeddings that facilitate more accurate and contextually relevant retrievals.
 For the generation phase, I selected Qwen2, a large language model with an impressive 32K context window, enabling it to generate detailed and context-rich responses.

 To ensure that the retrieval process was as precise as possible, I utilized Col Bert, a state-of-the-art reranker that optimizes retrieval results by refining the order based on relevance and quality.
 In addition, Llama 3 was employed to generate hypothetical queries, further enriching the dataset and improving the model's robustness.
-Finally, the entire system was deployed using Streamlit, a user-friendly platform that allows for rapid development and deployment of interactive web applications, ensuring that the end product was both functional and accessible.
+Finally, the entire system was deployed using Streamlit, ensuring that the end product was both functional and accessible.

 ### Demo: